 If you have taken AP or SAT II Latin exams and want to use your scores for course placement, you will need to submit those scores officially to Catholic University.
 The freshman Latin test for those beginning at the University in the fall of any given academic year will be administered online during the previous summer upon request to the department.
 Detailed information on scores, placement, and other procedures is available in the department's freshman language placement guide.

 Please note that the freshman Latin test is not available once the academic year begins: it is designed for those who have not yet started classes at Catholic University.
 Freshmen who request testing after fall courses start (or in the spring semester of their freshman year) will be required to take the regular departmental Latin placement exam (which assesses the same skills, but in a different format).

-Information for all other students requesting placement in Latin or in Greek
+Information for all other students

 The placement exams in Latin or in Greek are administered online upon request to the department, and are available to anyone wishing to enroll in our courses.
 The departmental advisors will be glad to use these exam results to discuss course planning with you.